 The green keeping staff have placed a piece of drainage pipe in to the hole cup so your ball will go into the hole but will not drop in, this will be in for the foreseeable future.
+Please do not touch the flag sticks.

 Course Management Terminology and Science